istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 previous one, you cannot monitor access to external services.
 The advantage of this approach is that you don't need to know which IP ranges are external to the cluster.
 Another advantage is that you can easily switch to the first approach for a specific port by simply creating a service entry for that port.
-This way you can start Istio by allowing access to any external service and then decide to start controlling access to external services per specific port, gaining monitoring and traffic control features later, once they are needed.
+This way you can start Istio by allowing access to any external service and then decide to start controlling access to external services for specific ports, enabling monitoring and traffic control features later, once they are needed.

 ## Security note